Frostermemlord/Frostermemlord/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently searching for a job
-  School projects
 - 🌱 I’m currently learning
-  Professional codig
+  Professional coding
 - 👯 I’m looking to collaborate on simple projects
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with any job
-- 💬 Ask me about
-- 📫 How to reach me:
-- 😄 Pronouns:
-- ⚡ Fun fact: i think therefore i am
--->